diogok/FastChat/README.md

 - Wrapped in it self so it doesn't get in your way.
 - You can roll your own using your server to keep it closer.
 - Allow interop with your custom system using it's simple protocol.
-- Small lived history when user come backs
+- Small lived history when user come backs.
-- A chat window per user
+- A chat window per user.
 - Just works!

 ## Roll your own

-You can download the current "jar" of the fastchat to run on your server, all you need is Java 6 or greater(I guess) and redis.
+You can download the current [server of the fastchat](http://github.com/downloads/diogok/FastChat/fastchat-0.1.jar) to run on your server, all you need is Java 6 or greater(I guess) and [redis](http://github.com/antirez/redis).

 To run it just invoke the jar passing the port to bind:

-    $ java -jar fastchat.jar 8081
+    $ java -jar fastchat-0.1.jar 8081

 It will bind to all addresses available on the machine.
 The "chat" websocket interface is at "http://localhost:8081/chat" and the widget is at "http://localhost/fastchat.js".
-A test page is available at "http://localhost:80801/index.html".
+A test page is available at "http://localhost:8081/index.html".

-## Others
+## TODO

-Don't know, just to keep it around.
-More to come!
+- Refactor CSS
+- Write way more tests
+- Automate interface tests
+- Allow redis config on server